Claiming Benefits - information and application forms

 If you delay you may lose benefit.
 If you have a question that has not been answered here, contact the benefits service: 03450 450 061

 Please indicate your intention to apply by sending an email to firstname.lastname@example.org containing your name and address and confirming that you have downloaded an application form.
-Alternatively you can request that we send you a form in the post.
-The date you request or download a form could affect the date your benefit is paid from.
+The date you download a form could affect the date your benefit is paid from.

 If you know someone who is claiming benefit fraudulently you can report this in confidence on the Fraud Hotline 0800 731 1892.